AnotherGitAccount/TFE/README.md

 ## What's new

+**[9th March 2021] __Working on the hardware design__**

+I designed a 640x480 12bits colors (4bits for each primary color) display controller that hopefuly handles HDMI properly.
+Need to be tested with the CPU.

+Notes: gc always add 1 to h and v counts, weird behavior on rgb too.

 **[1st March 2021] __Writing report__**

 Two first sections of the third chapter are now writen.
 I decided to start back to zero as what I